gera-k/VSC-Nordic-example/README.md

 This repo contains Visual Studio Code configuration for ble_app_blinky example from Nordic SDK 15.
 It supports:
  - IntelliSense
  - building the app (using gcc compiler)
- - flashing the app and the softdevice
+ - flashing the app and the softdevice (using nrfjprog)
  - source-level debugging (using gdb/mi and JLink gdb server)
  - SDK configuraion (using CMSIS Configuration Wisard included with the Nordic SDK)

-The repo currently contains configurations for PCA10056(nRF52840) and PCA10040(nRF52832) deb boards.
+The repo contains configurations for PCA10056(nRF52840) and PCA10040(nRF52832) dev boards.
 Only Windows is currently supported.

 __Tools required:__